Applying for and Maintaining Certification

 Changes to the BACB’s International Focus

 In December 2019, the BACB announced multiple changes to our international focus that went into effect on January 1, 2023 (see Recent Changes to the BACB’s International Focus).
-The BACB currently accepts certification applications from individuals who reside in the following authorized countries: the United States (US), Canada, Australia, and the United Kingdom (UK).
+The BACB currently accepts certification applications from individuals who reside in the following authorized countries: the United States (US), Canada, and Australia.
 Please see the sections below for additional country and province-specific changes that have occurred since the 2019 announcement.

 For more information, please review the following blog post: